On the 25th of May 2018, the new General Data Protection Regulation (GDPR) standards begin to be enforced.

 The most disruptive of these technologies from an adoption viewpoint is the requirement that all data kept encrypted at all times.

 Previously, encrypting data during transfer across public facing networks has been sufficient to comply with Data Protection legislation.
-When GDPR comes into effect, data must be encrypted when it captured, transferred, processed and stored.
+When GDPR comes into effect, data encrypted when it captured, transferred, processed and stored.

 From an operational point of view, a business must begin to proactively identify and evaluate risks to data security and implement business processes to mitigate these risks.